alexmavr/promptsage/README.md

 </div>

 # Promptsage
-Promptsage is an LLM prompt builder, linter and sanitizer with built-in guardrails.
+Promptsage is an LLM prompt builder, linter and sanitizer with built-in guardrails and fine-access control over the context.
 Combine all components of your prompt into a compressed LLM-ready payload.
-Apply fine-grained access control over the context, and prevent unwanted behavior with filters.
+Apply filters to sanitize your final prompt.
 Compatible with langchain and all major datastores, LLMs and gateways.

 ## Quick Install